What is Cognitive Behavioral Therapy (CBT)?

 Cognitive Behavioral Therapy is basically a sort of psychotherapeutic treatment.
 It focuses on helping a person to identify disturbing or negative thought patterns that influence the behavior and emotions of that person.
 Besides Identifying, CBT also helps to change the thought patterns into more objective, positive, and realistic thoughts.

 Negative thoughts have a negative influence on someone’s behavior, emotions, and actions.
-Cognitive Behavioral Therapy helps to effectively change those thoughts into positive thoughts which results in a positive change in the behavior.
+Cognitive Behavioral Therapy helps to effectively change those thoughts into positive thoughts which results in a positive change in behavior.
 Thus the person becomes changed from the core.

 What is the Goal of Cognitive Behavioral Therapy?